cloudmesh-community/book/chapters/prg/go/go-cloud.md

 #### Virtual machines

-Now that we know we can communicate through the client with the cloud, we can create our first virtual machine, where flavor_id and image_id are the approriate flavors and image ids:
+Now that we know we can authenticate to the cloud, we can create our first virtual machine, where `flavor_id` and `image_id` are the approriate flavors and image ids: